 Defenses to PC 311

-Every PC 311 case is different; therefore, every defense to a possession of child pornography case is different; however, PC 311 charges tend to follow common defenses, including: mistake of fact (as to age of the minor depicted), insufficient evidence to prove possession (actual or constructive), statute of limitations, coerced confession, illegal search and seizure, insanity, and more.
+Every PC 311 case is different; therefore, every defense to a possession of child pornography case is different; however, PC 311 charges tend to follow common defenses, including: reasonable mistake of fact (as to age of the minor depicted), insufficient evidence to prove possession (actual or constructive possession), statute of limitations, coerced confession, illegal search and seizure, insanity, and more.

 Note: PC 311 crimes do not apply to drawings, figurines, statues, or films rated by the Motion Picture Association of America (PC 311.11(e) [Abbr.]).

 Age of Consent in Different State: It is NOT a defense to a criminal charge of possession of child pornography to demonstrate that the person depicted in the material is old enough to consent in the state where the obscene material was produced.
 The age of consent in all instances of child pornography crimes charged in California criminal court is 18.